Impasto

 The impasto painting method offers the artist several advantages.

-Modern artists, from the Impressionist, Abstract Expressionist and other modern eras have frequently resorted to impastoed paint to achieve specific effects.
-Rotterdam-born Willem de Kooning and German-born Frank Auerbach are two such proponents.
+Modern exponents from the eras of Impressionism (c.
+1870-80), Expressionism (c.1905-30), Abstract Expressionism (c.1948-60), Neo-Expressionism and other styles of contemporary art have frequently resorted to impastoed paint to achieve specific effects.
+The Dutch-American abstract expressionist Willem de Kooning, the Russian-French colourist Nicolas de Stael and German-born painter Frank Auerbach are three such exponents.
 The impastoed paint on Auerbach's paintings, in particular, can be as thick as a bread crust.
 Since then, impasto or any similar method of applying thick layers of pigment paste to a canvas have become a staple technique of abstract and semi-figurative art.

 • For facts about painting types, styles and history, see: Fine Art Painting.

-• For details of oil, watercolour and acrylic artists in Ireland, see: Guide to Irish Art
+• For details of oil, watercolour and acrylic artists, see: Homepage.